Highlights for meloxicam

 Never try to catch up by taking two doses at once.
 This could result in serious side effects.

-How can I tell if the drug is working?: You may be able to tell if this drug is working if you experience less pain and inflammation.
+How to tell if the drug is working: You may be able to tell if this drug is working if you experience less pain and inflammation.

 Important considerations for taking meloxicam

 Keep these considerations in mind if your doctor prescribes meloxicam oral tablet for you.

 - You can take meloxicam with or without food.
 If it upsets your stomach, take it with food or milk.

 - You can cut or crush the oral tablet.

 - Store this medication at room temperature, 77°F (25°C).If needed, you can keep it for short periods at temperatures between 59°F and 86°F (15°C and 30°C).